 Mistakes people make

 I read a post on Facebook recently that said something along the lines of, “I’ve had 1200 impressions on my Linkedin advert but no responses.”
-The person was suggesting that their time was wasted on Linkedin.
-I had to agree with them because they appeared to have completely missed the point of what social media is all about; my opinion was only reinforced when I received no response to some (polite) advice I posted as a reply.
+The guy was suggesting that his time was wasted on Linkedin.
+I had to agree with him because he appeared to have completely missed the point of what social media is all about.
+My opinion was only reinforced when I received no response to some (polite) advice I posted as a reply.

 If you don’t read, share and comment on other people’s content you are wasting your time.

 If you don’t interact with others on social media you won’t get very far.
-Blogger Adrienne Smith uses what she calls the 90/10 rule.
+Some of the most successful bloggers use the 90/10 rule.
 This is where 10% of her time is spent promoting her own content and 90% reading, commenting and sharing the content of others.

 What’s the point?
 Aren’t we here to promote our own businesses?
 Of course we are, but let me point out a simple fact of life: If you show an interest in other people, they will show an interest in you.